EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/library/internals/reference-EMGExt.md

 EMGExt.TransInitDataPath
 ```

-The following functions are included for extracting the values from a `TransmissionMode` and init data type:
+The following functions are included for extracting the values from a `TransmissionMode` and initial data type:

 ```@docs
 data_init(a::Area)